Liver Cancer Treatment in India

 Surgical Options

-Liver Resection (Hepatectomy): For patients with a single tumour and good liver function, surgical removal of the affected part of the liver is the primary curative option.
-Only 30-40% of HCC patients qualify for surgery at diagnosis, typically because most present with advanced disease or significant underlying cirrhosis.
-Dr. Ankur Garg’s team at LivCure performs liver resection surgery using both open and minimally invasive approaches, tailored to the extent of resection needed.
+Liver Resection (Hepatectomy): Dr. Ankur Garg’s team at LivCure performs liver resection surgery using both open and minimally invasive approaches, tailored to the extent of resection needed.

-Liver Transplant: For patients within the Milan Criteria (a single tumour up to 5 cm, or up to three tumours with none exceeding 3 cm, and no vascular invasion), liver transplant removes both the tumour and the diseased liver.
-This eliminates the risk of new tumours developing in damaged tissue.
-The 5-year survival rate after liver transplant for eligible patients is 60-70%.
+Liver Transplant: Liver transplant removes both the tumour and the diseased liver.
 LivCure’s liver transplant programme at Paras Health has one of the highest-volume teams in North India.

 Locoregional Options

-Ablation Therapy: For patients who can’t have surgery because of poor liver function or other health problems, ablation destroys tumours directly.
-Radiofrequency Ablation (RFA) uses heat from radio waves.
-Microwave Ablation (MWA) works similarly but is faster and more effective for larger tumours.
+Ablation Therapy: Radiofrequency Ablation (RFA) uses heat from radio waves.
+Microwave Ablation (MWA) works similarly but is faster for larger tumours.
 Cryoablation uses extreme cold to freeze tumour tissue.
-These are most effective for tumours under 3 cm.
 LivCure offers ablation therapy as part of its HCC treatment pathway.

 TARE (Transarterial Radioembolization): Similar to TACE but uses tiny radioactive microspheres (Y-90) instead of chemotherapy.
 TARE is gaining traction in India as an option for patients who aren’t ideal candidates for TACE.